 There is a plan room for each and every job you set up within CoConstruct, but this room is not specific to a single area of that job.
 So, files that you upload to the plan room will be visible to all trade partners who are bidding.
 This is meant for any plans, specs, scopes or work, or other supplemental files your trade partners may need to reference.

 Creating a new bid request and inviting trade partners to bid

 When creating a new bid request, you will be entering bid lines.
-Each bid line is an aspect of the job for which you you want to receive a price.
-You may only have a single bid line, or a lot of detail to capture different work or different rooms.
+Each bid line is an aspect of the job for which you want to receive a price.
+You may only have a single bid line or a lot of detail to capture different work or different rooms.